Free things to do in Maui without breaking the bank – Seriously!

 2. Maui Swap meet

 A fantastic place to spend a few hours and find some great deals or a real treasure, the Maui swap meet at the University of Hawaii in Kahului from 9 to 1pm every Saturday.
 There are over 200 vendors selling fresh produced to finished goods and take away foods, hand-made crafts and crafts, tourist souvenirs and other locally made gift items.
-There is a 50 cent entrance fee for the swap meet charge per person which is a great deal!
+There is a 50 cent entrance fee for the swap meet charge per person which is a great deal for this fun Maui island attraction.

 3. Visit the upcountry town of Makawao

-Slower paced and friendly the small town of Makawao up country is cooler and low key than the lower coastal areas of Maui.
+What to do in Maui for free upcountry?
+Visit Makawao and enjoy a slower pace with friendly vendors and locals around the small town of Makawao.
+Located up country where the temperature is cooler and low key than the lower coastal areas of Maui.
 In town you’ll find lots of cool art galleries, boutique stores, restaurants and upscale shops in this cowboy town turned trendy hangout spot with a nice artsy vibe with local stores to make it feel authentic and lived in.

 3. Explore Paia town